BulkSecurityGeneratorProjectV2/Keksnet__JAGIL/README.md

 Take a look at the [wiki](https://github.com/Keksnet/JAGIL/wiki).
 _Wiki coming soon._

+## Planned Features for v4
+- Animations
+- Removal of compatibilitymode and other hacky "fixes"
+- more Json features
+- "codeless" features
+- Wiki (applies to v3 as well)

 If there are any questions please write me on Discord (Neo8#4608).

 Have Fun!